arangodb/nx-arangodb/README.md

 ## What is this?

-This is a [backend to NetworkX](https://networkx.org/documentation/stable/reference/backends.html) that offers [ArangoDB](https://github.com/arangodb/arangodb) as a [Persistence Layer to NetworkX Graphs](https://arangodb.com/introducing-the-arangodb-networkx-persistence-layer/).
+This is a [backend to NetworkX](https://networkx.org/documentation/stable/reference/backends.html) that offers [ArangoDB](https://github.com/arangodb/arangodb) as a [Persistence Layer to NetworkX Graphs](https://arangodb.com/introducing-the-arangodb-networkx-persistence-layer/):

-`nx-arangodb` allows you to:
 1. Persist NetworkX Graphs to ArangoDB.
 2. Reload NetworkX Graphs from ArangoDB.
 2. Perform CRUD on ArangoDB Graphs via NetworkX.